Commerce alum Brian Wong speaks at the Silicon Valley Venture Summit. | Image: JD Lasica

 Architect | Bing Thom Architects

-World-renowned architect Bing Thom has designed buildings all over the globe, including the remarkable Chan Centre for the Performing Arts on UBC’s Vancouver campus.
+The late Bing Thom was a world-renowned architect who designed buildings all over the globe, including the remarkable Chan Centre for the Performing Arts on UBC’s Vancouver campus.
 Thom graduated with a Bachelor of Architecture from UBC in 1966 and – after working for a year in Tokyo, Japan, and on various projects within Canada – set up his own firm, Bing Thom Architects, in Vancouver, in 1981.
-He’s worked with some of the biggest names in architecture, such as Arthur Erickson, and over the years rose to all-star status himself.
+He worked with some of the biggest names in architecture, such as Arthur Erickson, and over the years rose to all-star status himself.